Chunlong101/SharePointTips/Deprecated Features - Suggestions for for Migrating from Legacy Features to Modern/README.md

 Pls note, I'm just trying to give you a general idea, the actual table may not be accurate.

+### 2.3 Recommendations for Customers Using Legacy Code/Features
+Some designs, though developed a decade ago, still maintain high usability.
+These codes have served effectively for up to 10 years, and while bugs may have emerged over time, they've been consistently maintained.
+We acknowledge the contributions of legacy code, but architectural evolution necessitates redevelopment.

+For customers using legacy code:
+1. **Modern Alternatives**: We recommend adopting newly developed replacements (Technologies that are generally deprecated are usually replaced or succeeded by newer ones)
+2. When issues arise in legacy code:
+   - Engineers will make best efforts to assist (including providing workarounds)
+   - Present all applicable technical solutions for customer selection
+   - Code-level bug fixes cannot be guaranteed
+3. For legacy features without alternatives, we do not recommend attempting to modify or reverse-engineer behavior through hacking methods in production/UAT environments

 ## 3. Staying Updated with Official Tech Updates

 ### Real-Time Tracking Channels